Tarrant County · Owner Guide

 You can push for a fixed term as a condition of renewal.
 If you have been a good landlord and they want to stay, most tenants will sign.
 If they are insisting on month-to-month and will not explain why, that is worth paying attention to.

 In Texas, if the lease expires and the tenant stays with your knowledge and acceptance of rent, it typically rolls into a month-to-month arrangement by default.
-This is not necessarily a problem, but you should be intentional about it — do not just let it happen because the conversation feels awkward.
+This is not necessarily a problem, but you should be intentional about it.
+Do not just let it happen because the conversation feels awkward.

-If the rent is close to market and the tenant has been solid, sometimes a small acknowledgment — even just a professional renewal letter — is enough.
+If the rent is close to market and the tenant has been solid, sometimes a small acknowledgment, even just a professional renewal letter, is enough.
 A below-market rate is not always necessary.
 What matters is being clear and reliable so the tenant does not shop around out of uncertainty.

 Market context for 76179: See the 76179 Real Estate GuideAlso managing or buying near Azle?
 See the Azle Real Estate GuideAlso managing property in Springtown or Parker County?
 See the Springtown Real Estate Guide